aurelpow/portofolio-website/_posts/2025-12-10-pandas-to-pyspark-migration.md

     results.append(processed)
 df_final = pd.concat(results)
 ```
+💰 **Cost Analysis:** Runs on your laptop.
+Zero cloud costs.

-### 2. Data 10-50GB: Hybrid PySpark → Pandas
+### 2. Data 10-50GB: Hybrid PySpark → Pandas (Cost Optimized)

 Use PySpark for heavy lifting (ETL), then aggregate down to a size Pandas can handle for ML (e.g., scikit-learn).
+You only pay for Spark during data preparation (minutes), not during model training (hours).

 **Example: Hybrid with Spark Config**